Myanmar civil war (2021–present): New Shan State combatants

-Early 2024 also saw a theatre reemerge in southern Shan state when the Tatamadaw and the Pa-O National Army (PNA) attempted to confiscate the Pa-O National Liberation Army (PNLA)'s weapons on 20 January.
+The southern Shan state theatre also re-emerged when the Tatamadaw and the Pa-O National Army (PNA) attempted to confiscate the Pa-O National Liberation Army (PNLA)'s weapons on 20 January.
 The PNLA, supported by KNDF and PDF forces, attacked Hsi Hseng and captured it on 26 January.
-The PNLA's political wing formally revoked its participation in the Nationwide Ceasefire Agreement, pledged to help the NUG replace the Junta with a federal system and urged the PNA's political wing to defect.

-Between 21 January and 24 February, junta shelling killed 40 civilians in the Pa-O Self-Administered Zone, according local activists.
+Local activists reported that junta shelling killed 40 civilians in the Pa-O Self-Administered Zone.
 Towards the end of February, clashes between junta/PNA forces and PNLA forces broke out east of Hopong and along the Taunggyi-Loilem road.
-The junta regained control of Hsi Hseng by late March, amid accusations of using chemical bombs according to the PNLA.
+The junta regained control of Hsi Hseng by late March, amid accusations of using chemical bombs.

 Between 26 and 27 March the MNDAA and the Shan State Army (SSPP) clashed in Hseni Township after the alleged MNDAA bombing of SSPP camps.
-On 3 May, the Shan State Progress Party announced that its armed forces would join revolutionary forces before retracting the statement two days later.
 On 27 May, after a month of warnings, the TNLA began blockading several villages in Namhkam Township and detaining SSPP soldiers stationed in those villages.
 In response, the SSPP withdrew from camps in Hsenwi, Kutkai, and Pang Hseng.

-The United Nations voiced deep concern over renewed fighting in eastern Myanmar and allegations that the Myanmar armed forces employed heavy weapons against civilians, as well as abducted and forcibly recruited children in its ranks.
-Its Special Adviser on Prevention of Genocide and the Special Adviser on Responsibility to Protect also highlighted the responsibility of the military to protect all people.
+The United Nations voiced deep concern over renewed fighting in eastern Myanmar and allegations that the military employed heavy weapons against civilians and abducted children to join its ranks.
+Its special advisers highlighted the responsibility of the military to protect all people.